Denbigh Town F.C.: Double winners

 In May 2023, a week after winning the title, Denbigh won the Ardal Northern League Cup beating Bow Street 6–1 in Caersws.
 The club had also reached their first national cup final in 99 years that season, the FAW Amateur Trophy, losing 2–1 to Trethomas Bluebirds in Newtown.

+Cymru North

+In Denbigh's first season back in the second tier, the club finished 6th in the Cymru North.

+In the summer of 2024 work began on major renovations to Central Park with the demolition of the club's former changing rooms and kitchen, and the construction of a brand new multi-million-pound facility at the ground.